MONTHLY UPDATE - September 2018

-Please join us on Tuesday, September 12 from 6:00- 7:00 p.m.
+Please join us on Tuesday, September 11 from 6:00- 7:00 p.m.
+Come and see our new school!
 Meet your child's teacher as well as our very involved parent community.
 Would you like to learn more about Hot Lunch?
 Are you interested in joining Canadian Parents for French?
 What does School Council do?
-What do I need to know about the EIPS Healthy Initiative?
-Our school health nurse, Rupinder Deol, will be on hand to share some information.
-Find out the answers to these questions and how you can become involved on September 12th.
+Find out the answers to these questions and how you can become involved on September 11th.

 Join us at 7:00 p.m. for the School Council Meeting and help us spend some money at the AEPSA (Ardrossan Elementary Parents Support Association - aka Fundraising Group) at 8:00 p.m.

 Sync the School Calendar to Your Personal Calendar

 Did you know you can sync the school calendar to your own personal calendar?
 You can.
 Just visit our Ardrossan Calendar and click on one of the following calendar options you want to subscribe to: